 Researching a market?
 Our free online course Introduction to Market Sizing offers a practical 30-minute primer on market research and calculating market size.

-The bargaining power of buyers comprises one of Porter’s five forces that determine the intensity of in an industry.
-The others are barriers to entry, industry rivalry, the threat of substitutes and the bargaining power of suppliers.
+The bargaining power of buyers comprises one of Porter’s five forces that determine the intensity of an industry.
+The other forces include barriers to entry, industry rivalry, the threat of substitutes and the bargaining power of suppliers.

 The power of an industry’s important buyer groups depends upon: